Prism was not worried about Ember, not in the least.

 "I see," Aloe said softly.
 "Then let's prepare to congratulate her when she wins."

-"You want to be the leader?"
+"So, you want to be the leader?"
 Prism asked.

-"I deserve to be the leader," Ember replied without hesitation.
+"I deserve to be the leader."
+Ember replied without hesitation.

 "It's confidence, not arrogance."